Michael O'Connor (footballer, born 1998): International career

 He made his Republic of Ireland U19 debut on 15 November 2015 in a 3–0 win over Latvia U19 at Eamonn Deacy Park in Galway.
 He scored the winner in a friendly against Austria U19 on 4 September 2016 in a 1–0 win at Tallaght Stadium.

 On 24 January 2019, O'Connor received his first Republic of Ireland U21 callup in what was his former Dundalk manager Stephen Kenny's first squad as manager of the under 21 side.
-He made his debut coming off the bench for Aaron Drinan in the 52nd minute of a 1–0 win over the Republic of Ireland Ametuer squad at Whitehall Stadium.
+He made his debut coming off the bench for Aaron Drinan in the 52nd minute of a 1–0 win over the Republic of Ireland Amateur squad at Whitehall Stadium.
 He made his first competitive appearance at under 21 level on 24 March 2019 at Tallaght Stadium, replacing Zack Elbouzedi from the bench in a 3–0 win over Luxembourg U21.

 Personal life

 In February 2020 O'Connor opened up about a gambling addiction he has suffered from.